-The MC13201 is a short range, low power, 2.4 GHz Industrial, Scientific, and Medical (ISM) band transceivers.
-The MC13201 contains a complete packet data modem which is compliant with the IEEE[®] 802.15.4 Standard PHY (Physical) layer.
-This allows the development of proprietary point-to-point and star networks based on the 802.15.4 packet structure and modulation format.
-For full 802.15.4 Standard compliance, the MC13202/203 and Freescale's 802.15.4 MAC software are required.
+The MC13202 is a short range, low power, 2.4 GHz Industrial, Scientific, and Medical (ISM) band transceivers.
+The MC13202 contains a complete 802.15.4 physical layer (PHY) modem designed for the IEEE[®] 802.15.4 Standard which supports peer-to-peer, star, and mesh networking.

+The MC13202 includes the 802.15.4 PHY/MAC for use with the HCS08 Family of MCUs.
+The MC13202 can be used with Freescale's IEEE 802.15.4 MAC and BeeStack, which is Freescale's ZigBee 2006 compliant protocol stack.

-When combined with an appropriate microcontroller (MCU), the MC13201 provides a cost-effective solution for short-range data links and networks.
+When combined with an appropriate microcontroller (MCU), the MC13202 provides a cost-effective solution for short-range data links and networks.
 Interface with the MCU is accomplished using a four wire serial peripheral interface (SPI) connection and an interrupt request output which allows for the use of a variety of processors.
-The software and processor can be scaled to fit applications ranging from simple point-to-point systems to star networks.
+The software and processor can be scaled to fit applications ranging from simple point-to-point systems, through complete ZigBeeTM networking.
+For more detailed information about MC13202 operation,